Award-winning celebrity hairdresser and serial entrepreneur Adee Phelan tells us how he developed his new male grooming brand SKNHEAD

 At the same time, men started experimenting with gels, waxes, creams, clays, pomades and putties.
 Cosmetics companies released shampoos aimed at men.
 And, more recently, there has been an explosion of YouTube tutorials aimed at men who want to try different hairstyles.

-Growing up through this shift has been really exciting for me; and, as a hairdresser, I am proud to say I helped kick off the recent trend with that David Beckham haircut back in 2000.
+Growing up through this shift has been really exciting for me; and, as a hairdresser, I am proud to say I helped kick it all off with that David Beckham haircut back in 2000.

-So why did I wait 17 years to launch my own men's hair care range?
+So why did I wait so long to launch my own men's hair care range?
 Why these products?
 Why now?

 Waiting for the ideal opportunity